home - Electricity

 Article

-Venetian plaster has an unsurpassedly beautiful appearance, due to which the interior of an apartment or a country house is filled with special sophistication and solemnity.
+Venetian plaster has an unsurpassed beautiful appearance, due to which the interior of the apartment or country house, is filled with special sophistication and solemnity.
 Such a decorative coating has an unusual overflow and differs, not only in aesthetics, but also in strength and stability.

 What is Venetian Plaster?

-The photo shows what Venetian decorative plaster looks like on the wall in the interior.
+The photo shows what the Venetian decorative plaster looks like on the wall in the interior.

 Pros and cons of finishing